strt/bricks/readme.md

 ```

 ### Webpack
-To extend the usage of webpack, define a function that extends the config via `bricks.config.js`.
+To extend the usage of `webpack`, define a function that extends the config via `bricks.config.js`.

 ```javascript
 // bricks.config.js